nhossain819/Pandas/README.md

 These are the result of self-teaching as well as practice exercises found through W3resource.

-SAMPLE DATASET CREDIT: The dataset used here is a sample dataset found on W3resource and originating from https://github.com/mwaskom/seaborn-data .
+SAMPLE DATASET CREDIT:

+The dataset used here is a sample dataset found on W3resource and originating from https://github.com/mwaskom/seaborn-data .
 The sample dataset involves the characteristics of diamonds.

-SAMPLE ROWS FROM DATASET "carat","cut","color","clarity","depth","table","price","x","y","z" 0.23,"Ideal","E","SI2",61.5,55,326,3.95,3.98,2.43
+SAMPLE ROWS FROM DATASET:

+"carat","cut","color","clarity","depth","table","price","x","y","z"
+0.23,"Ideal","E","SI2",61.5,55,326,3.95,3.98,2.43
 0.21,"Premium","E","SI1",59.8,61,326,3.89,3.84,2.31